SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0806 GMT

 -------------------------------------

-The benchmark five-year swap rate down 4 bps at 7.87 percent, while the one-year rate falls 2 bps to 8.39 percent.
+The benchmark five-year swap rate down 2 bps at 7.80 percent and the one-year rate falls 4 bps to 8.20 percent.

 CALL MONEY